cncf/cnf-testbed/tools/packet_api/README.md

 *DISBOND INTERFACE*

-Remove a Packet interface (port) from the default Packet bond interface.
+Remove an Equinix Metal interface (port) from the default bond interface.

 Option(s):
-  - --disbond-interace <interface name> => name of Packet interface (not what shows in the host)
+  - --disbond-interace <interface name> => name of Equinix Metal interface (not what shows in the host)

 Example: